hanhanial/fNTK/README.md

 * Two sub-folders: linear and nonlinear, for linear and nonlinear setup, respectively
 * In each sub-folder: Run S01_sim_data.r to simulate IVS data.
 Run S02_* code for random walk (RF), neural tangent kernel (NTK) and classical kernel Ridge regression (KRR) models

+Note: code for non-functional alternative models are adapted from the implementations of reference papers, including Almeida 2022 and Bernalnes 2014.

 ### Prediction accuracy for each model
 File: compute_pred_accuracy.r